 Please review our Supported Drones and Supported Devices articles for information on compatibility with your aircraft and operating system.

-2. At Home, Check Drone Firmware in the DJI App
+2. At home, check drone firmware in the DJI app

 To use DroneDeploy, you must upgrade to your aircraft's latest firmware and ensure your aircraft is fully calibrated.
 Uncalibrated hardware and out-of-date firmware are the two most common issues that prevent people from flying or cause unexpected behavior.
+Always check for updates before you leave home.
+Checking for updates in the field can result in waiting too long for a download or flying with out-of-date firmware.

-How to check firmware
+How to check firmware:

-Before opening up DroneDeploy, we highly recommend opening up the DJI App first to ensure that the compass and IMU do not need to be recalibrated (travel can cause these instruments to become uncalibrated) and that you have ample satellite coverage before takeoff.
+You have confirmed that your drone is updated and are now at your takeoff point.
+Before opening DroneDeploy, we highly recommend opening the DJI app first to ensure the compass and IMU do not need to be recalibrated.
+Travel can cause these instruments to become uncalibrated.
+Also, confirm you have ample satellite coverage before takeoff.

 You are always in control